 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply installed.
-The electricity consumer unit is located in the living room.
-The electricity meter is located adjacent.
-Gas There is no gas supply.
+The electricity fusebox is located in a first floor hall cupboard.
+The electricity meter is located in an external box.
+A range of 13amp sockets are distributed throughout the property.
+The property is equipped with an array of 16 Solar photovoltaic panels located on an outbuilding roof.
+Gas Accessible parts of the system were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+The property has an LPG gas supply.
+The tank is located in the garden.
 Water, Plumbing and Bathroom Fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Water is connected to the mains supply.
+The Owner has advised that water is from a private supply, with the source being an underground steam.
 Visible pipework is made with copper and PVC materials.
-The bathroom is fitted with a white suite containing a WC, wash hand basin and bath with electric shower over.
+The bathroom is fitted with a white suite containing a WC, wash hand basin, bath and shower cubicle with electric shower over.
 Heating and Hot Water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-There is an oil fired, Worcester central heating boiler located within the steading.
-This supplies a system of steel panel radiators throughout the property.
-The boiler also supplies the domestic hot water.
-The central heating system is controlled by a programmer, a room thermostat and thermostatic valves on radiators.
-Drainage Drainage covers etc were not lifted.